FatemeBameri/subset-selection-algorithms/README.md

 ### 6. `MRMC.py`
 Implementation of a **Maximum Reduction as Maximum Contribution sampler**.
 This is an unofficial implementation inspired by the paper: **Efficient Core-set Selection for Deep Learning Through Squared Loss Minimization.**

+### 7. `KCenterGreedySampler.py`
+Implementation of a **K-Center Greedy Sampler** for coreset selection.
+This implementation inspired by the core idea of diversity-based sampling, where samples are iteratively selected to maximize the minimum distance to already chosen points, ensuring wide coverage of the feature space.
 ---

 # supporting-scripts